I am often asked questions about Psychodynamic Therapy and the services I provide. These Frequently Asked Questions may assist you.

 Q: Is Psychodynamic Counselling the same as Psychotherapy?

-A: It is a talking therapy based on the original works of Sigmund Freud.
-Over the years it has been developed by many great people.
+A: It is a talking therapy, it is very different to CBT.
+Built on the original work of Freud, Klein and numerous others.
 But at the basic level, it is the examination of innermost thoughts and feelings and how they are affecting us daily.
 For example you may wake up everyday feeling anxious and that may be inhibiting your quality of life.
 We can work together to discover the hidden reasons for this anxiety and re-process those hidden feelings and experiences to assist in banishing the anxiety.
 More on Psychodynamic Therapy can be found here.

 Q: How do I know I am getting a good service from you?